CrateOps — initializing UI pipeline…

 Monetization

-• CrateOps Panel (on-prem) — per-host, per-year license (tiers by services/users).
+• CrateOps Panel (on-prem) — per-host, per-year license, tiered by services and users.

-• Panel Plus — per-node subscription (centralized alerts, reactions, license billing).
+• Panel Plus — per-node subscription for centralized alerts, reactions, and license billing.

-• Add-ons — signed role presets, compliance packs, premium dashboards.
+• Add-ons — signed role presets, compliance packs, and premium dashboards.

 Why it scales

-• Land with single-host roles (Web/Mail/DNS/FTP/DB), expand to multi-node via Panel Plus.
+• Land with single-host Docker deployments, expand to multi-node via Panel Plus.

 • Low churn: embedded security automations and backups reduce operational risk.

-• MSP distribution: bundle into managed offerings; share support margins.
+• MSP distribution: bundle into managed offerings and share support margins.

 Pipeline & Validation